pulp-platform/pulp-trainlib/README.md

 # Branches

 PULP-TrainLib's repository is organized with these branches:
-- `main`: main branch, targeting PULP architectures
+- `main`: main branch, targeting PULP architectures.
-- `pulp-trainlib-paper`: branch to generate the results provided in the paper ["PULP-TrainLib: Enabling On-Device Training for RISC-V Multi-Core MCUs through Performance-Driven Autotuning"](https://www.samos-conference.com/Resources_Samos_Websites/Proceedings_Repository_SAMOS/2022/Papers/Paper_14.pdf)
+- `pulp-trainlib-paper`: branch to reproduce the results provided in the paper ["PULP-TrainLib: Enabling On-Device Training for RISC-V Multi-Core MCUs through Performance-Driven Autotuning"](https://www.samos-conference.com/Resources_Samos_Websites/Proceedings_Repository_SAMOS/2022/Papers/Paper_14.pdf).
 - `pulp-trainlib-stm32`: this is a PULP-TrainLib port compatible with STM32 and other MCUs (FP32 format only).